+I am a lawyer by trade.
+And yes, this website is my hobby; I still have a day job.
 I cannot claim to be a gourmet restaurant critic.
 Nor can I claim to be your typical Francophile.
 When I first moved to France, I was hit with the tragic realization that I didn’t actually like French food.
 I spent quite some time investigating the best Italian, Thai, American—anything but French—restaurants in my neighborhood.
 It took me about a year to find a solid list of French restaurants I would actually return to for the food and not just for the ambiance.
 Now that I know how to avoid the bad apples, I happily indulge in French cuisine.
-(Although I still eat more Italian and Japanese than French during workdays as let’s face it, unless you’re not the one paying, the French food around the Champs-Elysées is crap.)
+(OK, I still probably eat more Italian and Japanese food than French though.)

-I also reached a point when I thought I had seen most of the major regions of France.
+I reached a point when I thought I had seen most of the major regions of France.
 I was bracing to increase my already disproportionate travel budget so I could venture farther afield on free weekends.
-Now I realize that I could spend a lifetime exploring within the hexagon and not run out of places to visit.
+Now I realize that I could spend a lifetime exploring within the hexagone and not run out of places to visit.
 I would like to say that my love of travel is inspired by a deep intellectual curiosity and desire to understand the culture I have landed in.
 Sometimes that’s true.
 But more often than not I don’t need to see every last museum or visit every last tourist site.
 I just want to walk around and get a feeling for the place.
-I want to breathe in some fresh ocean hour for a few hours.
+I want to breathe in some fresh ocean air for a few hours.
 Sometimes I just like a place if it makes for a few good photos.
-And sometimes I just want to see how many helpings of pasta I can shamelessly consume in one weekend.
-(Oh, and my new obsession is burrata.
-If you don’t know what it is, think of it as a gooey-er, yummier mozzarella.
-If you’ve never tried burrata, you are missing out on life.
-And if your mouth doesn’t water at the site of burrata, well, this blog isn’t for you.)
+In recent years, most of many trips have centered around hiking.
+But sometimes I just want to see how many helpings of pasta I can shamelessly consume in one weekend.